Dance Dance Revolution: Difficulty

 DDRMAX introduced the "Groove Radar", showing how difficult a particular sequence was in various categories, such as the maximum density of steps.
 This release removed the level numbers, and among the 42 songs, two ("Flash in the Night" and "Follow Me") have never received any level numbers due to being DDRMAX exclusives.
 Additionally, DDRMAX changed the difficulty names to Light, Standard, and Heavy.
 Beginning with DDRMAX2, level numbers were reintroduced, along with a level 10 for "MAX 300" and "MAXX Unlimited".
 Level 10 was titled Revolutionary in X3 vs. 2ndMix.
 DDRMAX2 also introduced the Challenge difficulty with "Kakumei" ("革命") on One More Extra Stage, and in Nonstop Challenge Mode songs.
 Extreme introduced the Beginner difficulty, which premiered in Dancing Stage EuroMix, as the game's easiest difficulty.
 It is only available in Single mode, except in the DDR Universe series for the Xbox 360, which offers Beginner difficulty in Single and Double modes.
 Extreme features a total of 37 songs with the Challenge difficulty.
-Exclusive to Extreme were "flashing 10s" that seemingly hint to go beyond a regular 10.
+Exclusive to Extreme were "flashing 10s" that are harder than regular 10s.

 SuperNOVA standardizes the naming of difficulty to the Beginner, Basic, Difficult, Expert, and Challenge respectively.